monyhar/monyhar/monyhar/docs/profiling.md

 Android (Nougat and later) supports profiling using the [simpleperf](https://developer.android.com/ndk/guides/simpleperf) tool.

-Follow the [instructions](./android_build_instructions.md) for building and installing chromium on android.
-With chromium running on the device, run the following command to start profiling on the browser process (assuming your build is in `src/out/Release`):
+Follow the [instructions](./android_build_instructions.md) for building and installing monyhar on android.
+With monyhar running on the device, run the following command to start profiling on the browser process (assuming your build is in `src/out/Release`):

     $ src/out/Release/bin/chrome_public_apk profile
     Profiler is running; press Enter to stop...

 Once you stop the profiler, the profiling data will be copied off the device to the host machine and post-processed so it can be viewed in `pprof`, as described above.

-To profile the renderer process, you must have just one tab open in chromium, and use a command like this:
+To profile the renderer process, you must have just one tab open in monyhar, and use a command like this:

     $ src/out/Release/bin/chrome_public_apk profile --profile-process=renderer